 Outside of the pharmaceuticals, another industry with many off-brand products is the food and beverages industry.
 It is common practice for supermarkets to have local potato chips, soaps, biscuits, etc.

 Another version of the off-brand that is often seen in these stores is a private label which is a good that is manufactured for and sold under the name of a specific retailer, competing with brand-name products.
 A few well known private label brands are:

 An off-brand or a private label is not something that hasn't been tried and tested by retailers.

 There are also examples of private labels becoming huge successes.
 Take, for instance, the London-based retailer Joseph that launched as a private label venture in 1983.
 Joseph is positioned as a bridge-priced luxury brand that now boasts 20+ mono-branded stores worldwide, becoming a key driver of international expansion and financial success.

-The evolution of private labels or off-brands highlights an important trend in the fashion retail landscape.
-Retailers who have adopted this model are more likely to display the alacrity and agility needed to keep up with the dynamic tastes of their customer base.
+The evolution of private labels or off-brands highlights a strong trend in the fashion retail landscape.
+Retailers who have adopted this model are more likely to display the willingness and agility needed to keep up with the dynamic tastes of their customer base.